ahayler/domineering-ai/README.md

 **Improvements:**

--**Openings:**

-Especially in the first few moves, even a very well optimized AI (like a human in e.g. chess) can not look ahead for enough moves to determine which moves are really great and which are not.
+- **Openings:** Especially in the first few moves, even a very well optimized AI (like a human in e.g. chess) can not look ahead for enough moves to determine which moves are really great and which are not.
 Thus, I spend some time analyzing the game and developing an opening.

 - **Move Proposal Mechanism (SMC Pruning):** This is probably most important for Runtime and allowed me to increase my depth from 3 to 5.
 After debugging a few games, I soon realized that most moves consistently suck.
 I was able to categorize the most useful moves into a few categories (to understand the following, I would recommend reading the Wikipedia article on domineering) :